Mind Sports Organisation: Games at the MSO

 At MSO tournaments, the Decamentathlon is a composite event in which players compete in ten separate mind sports.
 The following mental skills have always been part of the Decamentathlon: memory skills, mental calculation, IQ, chess, Go, othello, 8 by 8 draughts, and creative thinking.
-MSO also organizes Mental Calculation World Championship separately.
+MSO also organises Mental Calculation World Championship separately.
 The remaining two mental skills have changed over the years and come from this list: contract bridge, Backgammon, Mastermind, and most recently Sudoku.

-The MSO introduced the Abstract Games world championship in 2008.
+The MSO introduced the Abstract Games World Championship in 2008.